underground-software/singularity/README.md

  - In order to verify that singularity is behaving correctly, you should run the test suite.

  - You will need to install some host packages needed by the testing script: flake8, shellcheck, jq, and curl.
-On fedora these packages can be obtained by running `sudo dnf install -y flake8 shellcheck jq curl`.
+On Fedora these packages can be obtained by running `sudo dnf install -y flake8 shellcheck jq curl`.

  - Now you can run `./test.sh`.
 If you followed the directions, the tests should pass.